simboden/BVtkNodes/docs/ug_nodes.rst

 utilize the *cubeflow* OpenFOAM dataset located in *examples_data* folder of the add-on sources.
 This is a very small and simple 5x5x5 hexahedral mesh with 5 time points for testing and debugging purposes.

 The node tree examples below are available in *Tree* tab, *Examples*, names starting with *cubeflow*.
+After importing an example, change the frame number to 5 in Blender Timeline Editor, if you want to get same results as in examples below.
+Then run *Update Node* on the final nodes to update the pipelines.

 For more elaborate visualizations, please have a look at `a gallery thread on blenderartists <https://blenderartists.org/t/bvtknodes-gallery/1161079>`_.